lady-h-world/My_Garden/reading_pages/Crystal_Ball/dimensional_reduction3.md

 To understand more details of LLE, check [here][2].

-The code of LLE is as simple as other dimension reduction methods.
-One note on parameter `method`:
+The code of LLE is as simple as other dimensional reduction methods.
+One note for parameter `method`:
-* By default, the value is "standard", which is using the algorithm described above
+* By default, the value is "standard", which is using the algorithm described above.
 * Value "modified", "hessian" and "lsta" are modified versions of the algorithm, aiming at improving the regularization of LLE.
 [Check wiki to learn more about them][3].
 Most of the time, "modified" is a recommended choice.

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Crystal_Ball_images/camapign_dim_redu_images/code_lle.png" width="404" height="196" />